nika236/Blog_Ruby/README.md

-1. Hello, hi, deleted new_branch
+1. Hello, hi, deleted new_branch, new comment